 For the uninitiated, matcha is a type of Japanese green tea with an often savoury, slightly vegetal, umami flavour.
 Hojicha, on the other hand, is a roasted green tea that boasts nutty, smoky, and sometimes dark chocolate-like notes.

-KYO KOHEE is another Japanese-inspired cafe known for its self-sourced matcha and hojicha.
+KYO KOHEE is a Japanese-inspired cafe known for its self-sourced matcha and hojicha powder.
 They have three varieties of matcha: Ujimidori, Asanoka, and the most raved-about Okumidori.
-FYI: their Okumidori variety was awarded Bronze at the 2022 Japanese Tea Selection Paris Awards, one of the most highly-regarded Japanese tea competitions globally.
+FYI: their Okumidori variety was awarded Bronze at the 2022 Japanese Tea Selection Paris Awards, one of the most highly regarded Japanese tea competitions globally.
+This matcha’s flavour profile can be described as having a balance between natural sweetness and mild bitterness, with a fragrant aroma.

 Check out our Kyo Kohee feature.